mikaelpatel/Cosa/README.md

 To install download and move the Cosa directory to the Arduino cores directory within arduino itself, i.e., your-arduino-install-directory/hardware/arduino/cores/arduino.
 The examples should be moved to your Arduino sketchbook directory.

+The programmers application interface documentation is available as HTML in the file doc.zip.
+Uncompress this file and navigate your browser to the index file.
+The documentation contains a full hyperlinked description of all functions in Cosa together with UML graphs of the class hierarchy.

+The Makefile together with the tools dot/graphwiz may be used to generate further information from the source code.
+The overview class diagram is also generated with the tool dot.

 Drivers
 -------